Vectrex/vxPHP/README.md

-vxPHP is a lean MVC PHP framework to support web application development.
+vxPHP is a lean PHP framework to support web application development Features include
-Features include

 * routing